 During what is known as the intertestamental period, the 400 years between the prophet Malachi and the birth of Christ, Greek became the language of the “civilized world” primarily due to the conquests of Alexander the Great.
 During this time, the Old Testament was translated into Greek, a translation known as the Septuagint (often abbreviated as LXX).
 The word Septuagint comes from the word for “seventy” because it was reported that seventy scholars worked on the translation—thus the Roman numeral LXX.
 When the Old Testament is quoted in the New Testament, the majority of the quotations are taken from the LXX rather than the Hebrew Bible.
 Most Gentile converts would have been unable to read Hebrew, but they would have had much more access to the LXX.

-During Jesus’ time on earth, Aramaic was the language spoken in Palestine.
+During Jesus’ time on earth, Aramaic was the language spoken in Israel.
 However, the gospels were written in Greek.
-Therefore, with only a couple of exceptions (Mark 5:41 and Matthew 27:45), the New Testament does not contain the exact words of Jesus—it contains an accurate Greek translation of them.
+Therefore, with only a few exceptions (Mark 5:41, Mark 7:34, and Matthew 27:46), the New Testament does not contain the exact words of Jesus—it contains an accurate Greek translation of them.

 The New Testament was written in Koine Greek, often simply referred to as Koine.
 Koine means “common.”
 It was not the formal, academic Classical Greek used by scholars of the day.
 It was the language of the common people.
 If it were not for the New Testament, there would be no study of Koine Greek today, simply because Koine was not used for important literary works.
 As is often the case, God chose to exalt that which was lowly—the Koine language—to the most important place of all.